bindopen/BindOpen.Kernel/Readme.md

 ## Description

 BindOpen is a framework that allows you to build widely-extended applications.
-This library includes classes of the framework that handles database connections.